What do German Roaches look like?

 German cockroaches have the potential to be dangerous.
 They carry with them a large number of dangerous diseases and parasites including salmonella, E.coli, and pinworms.
 They will spread these, other pathogens, and their urine and feces throughout your entire home.
 The feces and shed skins that German roaches leave behind will build up and trigger asthma attacks in people, especially children.

-Yes, Suburban Exterminating of Long Island controls and eliminate German cockroaches with comprehensive pest control services.
+Suburban Exterminating of Long Island will control and eliminate your German cockroach problem with comprehensive pest control services.
 Offering a year-round home pest control program, our team of licensed pest control technicians will protect your home and family from roaches and other pests that target your dwellings.
-For businesses plagues with roach problems, we offer commercial pest control services that are customized to suit the needs of each company.
+For businesses plagued with roach problems, we offer commercial pest control services that are customized to suit the needs of each company.
 Schedule a free estimate to find out what we can do for you!